Capamara/Capamara/README.md

 </p>

 <p align="left">
-  💌 Hey, if you need any information or reviews of my projects.
+  💌 Hey, if you need any information or review my projects.
 Please follow the medias below to contact me: ⤵️
 </p>

  <a href="https://www.linkedin.com/in/gabriel-amara/" alt="Linkedin">